Skip to Content

 Recommended Coat Care Products For Black Pomeranians

-White or grey hairs often appear and are very noticeable at a young age on the muzzle area of dark sable and black adult Pomeranians, so these dogs will look older than they actually are.
+White or grey hairs often appear and are very noticeable at a young age on the muzzle area of dark sable and black adult Pomeranians, so these dogs will look older than they are.

 Breeding and Exhibiting Black Adult Show Pomeranians